local

 run orchestrate env activate

 again.
-This behavior does not exist in the local environment.To interactively activate an environment:
+This behavior does not exist in the local environment.orchestrate env list command

 to list all environments currently available to your CLI.